Buddhism, Mindfulness & Ethics from Vishvapani

 Review: The Origin of Buddhist Meditation

 What, if anything, do we ‘know’ about the Buddha?
-This recent book employs scholarly detective work to 'prove' that certain elements in the ancient Pali scriptures are true.
-It casts fresh light on the world the Buddha inhabited and the meditation practices he was learned as a young man.
+This recent book employs scholarly detective work to ‘prove’ that certain elements in the ancient Pali scriptures are true.
+It casts fresh light on the world the Buddha inhabited and the meditation practices he learned as a young man.
 More intriguing still, this suggests the changes he made when he came to teach meditation himself.

 David Breuer Weil: Radical Visionary